schemapress/Schema/readme.txt

 4. Google Structured Data Testing Tool.

 == Changelog ==

+= 1.6.9 =
+* Fixed using JSON_UNESCAPED_UNICODE of PHP 5.4 or later.
+* Added new function schema_wp_get_currency_symbol to misc functions file.
+* Moved function schema_wp_get_currencies to misc file so it can be used globally.
+* Deprecate schema_wp_get_currency function, never been used.
+* Update: Bumped minimum required PHP version from 5.3 to 5.4

+= 1.6.8 =
+* Fixed googleplus key in user profile meta.
+* Fixed Quick Edit links removed on all post types, this should be limited only to schema.

 = 1.6.7 =
 * Added new class for admin post list columns, not Schema type has new columns.